theqabalist/singularity/docs/maybe.md

 # Maybe/Option Monad

 Represents a value which may or may not exist.
+Semantically, operations continue on a Just, and do not execute on a None.

 ## Construction
 This type has two public constructors which are ```Just``` and ```None``` which take 1 argument and 0 arguments respectively.